 8. Pizza Plant

 Ok, so this one actually fits into both the Buffalo and Suburbs categories.
-The oldest and one of the best beer bars in the region.
-Known as the home of the Pod, Pizza Plant offers a relaxed atmosphere and informed beer staff to go along with its superlative list of craft beers, both at their Transit Road and Canalside locations.
-There’s live music weekly at the Williamsville locale to go along with tap takeover events and happy hour specials, and the Canalside location is within walking distance of KeyBank Center as well as the waterfront & Canalside, enough to make both worth a trip.
+The oldest and one of the best beer bars in the region and known as the home of the Pod, Pizza Plant offers a relaxed atmosphere and informed beer staff to go along with its superlative list of craft beers, both at their Transit Road and Canalside locations.
+There’s live music weekly at the Williamsville location to go along with tap takeover events and happy hour specials, and the Canalside location is within walking distance of KeyBank Center as well as the waterfront & Canalside, enough to make both worth a trip.

 10. Fattey Beer Co.